1) How much is your Adoption Fee?

 books by clicking here.

-fenced in pond.
-Their lives also depend on a well built,
+enough.
+Their lives depend on a well built,

 say, ducks and geese are not "low maintenance"